vitarb/qmk_firmware/keyboards/crkbd/keymaps/shyiko/README.md

 # start watching kernel ring buffer
 dmesg -w
 # connect left side of the keyboard (keep TRRS cable disconnected)
-# short GND & RST on a microcontroller (twice!)
+# short GND & RST on a microcontroller OR press reset button (twice!)
 # you should see something like

 # [56297.493613] usb 1-2: new full-speed USB device number 52 using xhci_hcd
 # [56297.643065] usb 1-2: New USB device found, idVendor=2341, idProduct=0037, bcdDevice= 0.01 # bootloader mode
 # [56297.643067] usb 1-2: New USB device strings: Mfr=2, Product=1, SerialNumber=0
 # [56297.643068] usb 1-2: Product: Arduino Micro
 # [56297.643069] usb 1-2: Manufacturer: Arduino LLC
 #
 # [56297.644364] cdc_acm 1-2:1.0: ttyACM0: USB ACM device
 # [56305.289599] usb 1-2: USB disconnect, device number 52
 #
 # [56305.597431] usb 1-2: new full-speed USB device number 53 using xhci_hcd
 # [56305.748706] usb 1-2: New USB device found, idVendor=2341, idProduct=8037, bcdDevice= 1.00
 # [56305.748708] usb 1-2: New USB device strings: Mfr=1, Product=2, SerialNumber=0
 # [56305.748709] usb 1-2: Product: Arduino Micro
 # [56305.748710] usb 1-2: Manufacturer: Arduino LLC

 # from the output above we can see that Pro Micro identifies itself as 2341:8037
 # during normal operation and as 2341:0037 in a bootloader mode (we'll need to
 # enter the latter to flash)

 # take idVendor/idProduct from the above and put them in /etc/udev/rules.d/..., e.g.